The Annual Gift Tax Exclusion

 Cash is a dollar-for-dollar value against the exclusion.

+The gift tax limit for individual filers for 2020 is $15,000.
 The annual gift tax exclusion was indexed for inflation as part of the Tax Relief Act of 1997, so the amount can increase from year to year to keep pace with the economy, but only in increments of $1,000.
-The exclusion has remained steady for several spans of years, increasing in 2002, 2006, 2009, 2013, and 2018.
+The exclusion has remained steady for several spans of years, increasing in 2002, 2006, 2009, 2013, and 2018 through 2021.

 |Year||Annual Exclusion Amount|